 On February 28, 2005, Westinghouse submitted a bid to sell four AP1000 nuclear power reactors to China, with the NRC's approval.
 The Bush Administration supported Westinghouse's bid to sell nuclear reactors to China.
 However, critics said that the United States, including its Export-Import Bank, should not support nuclear exports to China, given proliferation concerns.
 On June 28, 2005, Representative Bernard Sanders introduced Amendment 381 to the Foreign Operations, Export Financing, and Relations Programs Appropriations Act for FY2006 (H.R.
 3057) to prohibit funds from being used by the Export-Import Bank to approve an application for a loan or loan guarantee for a nuclear project in the PRC.
 The House adopted the amendment (313-114) and passed H.R.
 3057 on June 28, 2005, with the language in Section 589.
 However, this section was dropped in the conference committee (H.Rept.
 109-265).
 While in Beijing on December 16, 2006, Secretary of Energy Samuel Bodman signed a bilateral Memorandum of Understanding that granted the deal to Westinghouse.
-(See CRS Report RL33192, U.S.-China Nuclear Cooperation Agreement, coordinated by Shirley A. Kan.)

-Policymakers have options that affect nuclear cooperation with China.
+Policy makers have options that affect nuclear cooperation with China.
 Indeed, in 1998, Deputy Assistant Secretary of State for Nonproliferation Robert Einhorn testified to Congress that

 We must, therefore, approach implementation of the agreement with a healthy skepticism.
 President Reagan's advice to trust but verify is clearly warranted here.
-So we will be monitoring China's behavior carefully, and the Chinese will know that any actions inconsistent with their commitments will jeopardize future cooperation.134
+So we will be monitoring China's behavior carefully, and the Chinese will know that any actions inconsistent with their commitments will jeopardize future cooperation.144